hack4impact-uiuc/globalgiving-depth/README.md

 ## Description

-## Table of Contents
+## Getting Started

-## Installation
+### Installation

-(something something)

-Unguided LDA:
+Dependencies can be installed into a virtual environment from the requirements.txt file using pipenv:

+`pipenv install -r requirements.txt`

-It may be necessary to use the NLTK Downloader to obtain “stopwords,” “WordNetLemmatizer,” and other resources from the Natural Language Tool Kit.
+For LDA: It is necessary to use the NLTK Downloader to obtain “stopwords,” “WordNetLemmatizer,” and other resources from the Natural Language Toolkit.
 For more information on the NLTK Downloader, please refer to [NLTK Documentation](https://www.nltk.org/data.html).

 ## Usage

+Each subfolder (classification, clustering, processing) has Jupyter notebooks with examples of code usage.
+Refer to the [wiki](https://github.com/hack4impact-uiuc/globalgiving-depth/wiki) for detailed function documentation.

+## Team

+ - Product Manager - Josh Burke (@JoshBurke)
+ - Technical Lead - Aryn Harmon (@achcello)

+**Software Devs**

+ - Jacqueline Osborn (@jackieo5023)
+ - Lam Tran (@Lam7150)
+ - Eugenia Chen (@Polarpi)
+ - Prashant Pokhriyal (@psp2)

-## Credits
+## License

 This project is [licensed](LICENSE) under the terms of the MIT license.